-Do you know how much you can afford for rent for your next rental apartment, or how much you ought to spend?
-Many apartment searches begin with a desire to move to a particular area, or a search for an apartment with a specific feature—like a great view or outdoor space.
+Do you know how much you can afford for rent for your next apartment, or how much apartment can I afford?
+Many apartment searches begin with a desire to move to a particular area or a search for an apartment for rent with a specific feature—like a great view or outdoor space.
 But how much should you spend on rent?

 Recent studies indicate that one in four renters nationally spends more than half of their income on rent and utilities.
-Apartment hunting is all about finding a good deal, so everyone's asking: "How much rentcan i afford?"
+Finding an apartment is all about finding a good deal, so everyone's asking: "How much rent can I afford?"

 The general rule is that your monthly apartment rent (excluding utilities) should not exceed 30% of your gross monthly income.
-So, to help you budget effectively, we created this handy rent calculator.
-Use the formulas in this rent calculator to come up with an effective plan to see how much to spend on rent for your next apartment.
+So, to help you budget effectively, we created this handy apartment rent calculator.
+Use the formulas in this rent calculator to develop an effective plan to see how much to spend on rent for your next apartment.

 Wondering if you should rent vs. buy?
-This calculator may act as a guiding beacon as a rent vs buy calculator.
-Domu arrives at the rental ranges above using a basic formula that produces a lower rental range, a middle range and higher range.
-The ranges in this rental calculator don’t factor in any other debts that renters have.
+This rent affordability calculator may guide beacon as a rent vs. buy calculator.
+Domu arrives at the rental ranges above using a basic formula that produces a lower rental range, a middle range, and a higher range.
+The ranges in this rental calculator don’t factor in any other renters' debts.

 How Apartment Landlords Can Use Our Rent Calculator

-Landlords who are in the process of setting up their apartment for rent can benefit from this simple tool.
-Landlords may even look at this as a “How Much Rent to Charge?” calculator.
+Landlords who are in the process of setting up their apartments for rent can benefit from this simple tool.
+Landlords may even consider this a “How Much Rent to Charge?” calculator.